opensearch-project/k-NN/TRIAGING.md

 1. Initial Gathering: As we gather, feel free to turn on video and engage in informal and open-to-all conversation.
 After a bit a volunteer will share their screen and proceed with the agenda.
 2. Announcements: If there are any announcements to be made they will happen at the start of the meeting.
-3. Review of New Issues: The meetings always start with reviewing all untriaged/recent issues for the k-NN and neural-search repositories.
+3. Review of New Issues: The meetings always start with reviewing all untriaged/recent issues for the k-NN repository.
 4. Member Requests: Opportunity for any meeting member to ask for consideration of an issue or pull request.
-5. Pull Request Discussion: Then, we review the status of outstanding pull requests from the k-NN and neural-search repositories.
+5. Pull Request Discussion: Then, we review the status of outstanding pull requests from the k-NN repositories.
 6. Open Discussion: Allow for members of the meeting to surface any topics without issues filed or pull request created.